How to Make a WordPress Website with Elementor

 Click install, choose your domain, and enter a few basic details:

 The installer takes about a minute.
-Once complete, you’ll get your WordPress admin login link — usually yoursite.com/wp-admin.
-Bookmark this address.
+Once complete, you’ll get your WordPress admin login link, usually yoursite.com/wp-admin.
+Bookmark it now so you can find it easily later.

 Step 3 – Complete the Installation

 Log into your WordPress admin at yoursite.com/wp-admin.
-Before building, take a few minutes to configure the basics.
+Before building anything, take a few minutes to configure the basics so the site behaves correctly from the start.

 Go to Settings > General to confirm your site title and admin email are correct.
 Set your timezone to match your location so post publish dates and scheduled content work properly.

 Then go to Settings > Permalinks and select Post name (/blog/my-post-title/).
-This creates cleaner, more readable URLs that are better for both users and search engines.
+For a full explanation of why this structure is best and what to do if you need to change it on an existing site, see our guide on how to change the permalink in WordPress.
+This creates cleaner, more readable URLs that are better for both visitors and search engines.
 Click Save Changes.

-Finally, remove any default placeholder content: delete the “Hello World” sample post and the “Sample Page” (under Posts and Pages respectively).
-These placeholder items can make your site look unfinished.
+Finally, remove the default placeholder content: delete the “Hello World” sample post and the “Sample Page” under Posts and Pages respectively.
+These make your site look unfinished.

 Step 4 – Install Elementor